Lilith: Hand/prostitute of Inanna-Ištar

+In the introduction of "Incantation in the "House of Light", Against the Harlot of Innini" of Babylonian Liturgies, Langdon analyses the behaviour of the ardat-lilî and lilītu demons, and refers to them as prostitutes, but the text itself has no mention of them.
+A modern translation of the text refers to an ardat, a young prostitute of Inanna, not an ardat-lilî, a demon maiden.

+Lilith then appears in none of the above ancient fragments, and even ardat-lilî/lilītu isn't a prostitute or handmaiden of Inanna.
+The prostitute is a young woman (ardat), and the "hand of Inanna" is a disease that affected an ardat-lilî.
+Cuneiform and Mesopotamian scholarship was not well understood, so the terms ardat, ardat-lilî, lilītu and Lilith were sometimes used interchangeably.

 In the Hebrew Bible

-The word lilit (or lilith) only appears once in the Hebrew Bible as part of a few Bible translations, in a prophecy regarding the fate of Edom.
-Most other nouns in the list appear more than once and thus are better documented, with the exception of another hapax legomenon: the word qippoz.
-The reading of scholars and translators is often guided by a decision about the complete list of eight creatures as a whole.
+The word lilit (or lilith) appears only once in the Hebrew Bible, in a prophecy regarding the fate of Edom.
+It appears in the middle of a list of eight nouns, most of which appear elsewhere in the biblical texts (so are better documented) and are known to refer to creatures.
+However lilit and qippoz appear only in this list, making them hapax legomena with unclear meaning.
+The interpretation of lilit by scholars and translators is often guided by a decision about the complete list of eight creatures as a whole.
 (Note: See The animals mentioned in the Bible Henry Chichester Hart 1888, and more modern sources; also entries Brown Driver Briggs Hebrew Lexicon for tsiyyim, 'iyyim, sayir, liylith, qippowz and dayah.)

-Quoting from Isaiah 34 (NAB):
+The New American Bible translation of this passage in Isaiah 34 reads:

 (12) Her nobles shall be no more, nor shall kings be proclaimed there; all her princes are gone.
 (13) Her castles shall be overgrown with thorns, her fortresses with thistles and briers.
 She shall become an abode for jackals and a haunt for ostriches.
 (14) Wildcats shall meet with desert beasts, satyrs shall call to one another; There shall the Lilith repose, and find for herself a place to rest.
 (15) There the hoot owl shall nest and lay eggs, hatch them out and gather them in her shadow; There shall the kites assemble, none shall be missing its mate.
 (16) Look in the book of the LORD and read: No one of these shall be lacking, For the mouth of the LORD has ordered it, and His spirit shall gather them there.
 (17) It is He who casts the lot for them, and with His hands He marks off their shares of her; They shall possess her forever, and dwell there from generation to generation.